-Course Description I it is important to learn the mechanism of the business and the process of the value creation in understanding the contemporary society.
+[Course Description] It is important to learn the mechanism of the business and the process of the value creation in understanding the contemporary society.
 I introduce various theories of the business strategy including the finance, accounting, risk management, R&D and marketing.
 Moreover, how the technique and the idea of mathematical engineering are used in the phase of various decision makings of the business.